Testosterone is a hormone which occurs naturally in the human body and although present in both sexes, is generally much higher in men.

 In the US, testosterone suspension can still be found under the Aquaviron brand.
 This is one of the most well known forms of it, with very few others found globally.

-Can Test Suspension be taken on its own?
+Can Testosterone Suspension be taken on its own?

 Like all forms of testosterone supplements, suspension can be used on its own to great effect.
 This is one of the most androgenic of the steroids and it’s possible to secure substantial gains in mass and strength with its use, even without stacking.